prabhrajsingh/FeynnLabs/README.md

 # FeynnLabs
-Done a market segmentation on McDonald's Case study
+Done a Market Segmentation for Electric Vehicle Market in India.